 30 years ago.
 There's a checker-board

-pattern painted on top which Jonah's
+pattern painted on top that Jonah's

 |The TV cabinet is also an electric|

 fireplace.
 The space it sits in was meant

 to be a real fireplace.
 And that's the

 roughly 20 years ago, we built in the